Fireworks Guide: Ice Fountains

 You can also buy ice fountains with other designs on the side, such as Halloween decals.

 Also available are musical fountains.
 Once started, the flame burns through a small wire across the top, activating a built in musical effect, such as happy birthday.
 These novelty fountains are great fun for birthdays and the likes.
-We use them a lot ourselves and find they’re so naff, they’re a great laugh.
+I use them a lot myself and find they’re so naff, they’re a great laugh.
 Particularly as the tune won’t stop playing until you physically destroy the fountain!

 Further information and next steps